Spousal Support Duration: Recent Case Law

 Support duration directly impacts tax planning for both parties.
 Longer duration typically favors recipients due to income splitting benefits, while payors might prefer shorter duration with higher amounts to accelerate deductions.
 Recent CRA interpretations affect these calculations, particularly regarding retroactive support and lump-sum payments.

 Several pending appeals could further reshape duration law.
-The Martinez v.
-Garcia case, scheduled for hearing in November 2025, challenges indefinite support in medium-length marriages.
-The Ontario government's consultation on SSAG reform could also lead to legislative changes affecting duration calculations.
+Cases challenging indefinite support in medium-length marriages are being closely watched.
+The Ontario government's consultation on SSAG reform could also lead to legislative changes affecting duration calculations in 2026.

 🔮 Anticipated Developments